efajardo/tutorial-tf-matmul/README.md

 Let us utilize the `tutorial` command.
 In the command prompt, type

-	 $ tutorial-tf-matmul  # Copies input and script files to the directory tutorial-tf-matmul
+	 $ tutorial tf-matmul  # Copies input and script files to the directory tutorial-tf-matmul

 This will create a directory `tutorial-tf-matmul` with the following files